 Struggling With Becoming A Mother Again

 I didn’t have the extreme nausea that I’d experienced with my first pregnancy—all of the physical symptoms were pretty normal—but I wasn’t in the best head space.

 I struggled with the idea of becoming a mother again, and I don’t think I’d entirely made my peace with it by the time my son was born.

-When I saw him for the first time, I expected to feel that instant love that I’d felt with my daughter, but it wasn’t there, and it made me feel so guilty.
-I felt like something was wrong with me, and from there, it was like this slow fog that just kept creeping over me.
+When I saw him for the first time, I expected to feel that instant love that I’d felt with my daughter.
+But it wasn’t there, and it made me feel so guilty.
+I felt like something was wrong with me.
+It was like this slow fog that just kept creeping over me.

-I would have these terrible thoughts about my son, so bad I didn’t even want to tell the people who were closest to me because I was afraid of what they would think.
+I would have these terrible thoughts about my son.
+They were so bad, I didn’t even want to tell the people who were closest to me because I was afraid of what they would think.

-I wasn’t sleeping well, and even as I tried to go through the motions of my daily life, I constantly felt like I was barely keeping it together.
+Also, I wasn’t sleeping well.
+As I tried to go through the motions of my daily life, I constantly felt like I was barely keeping it together.

 While I was there, I wasn’t even allowed to hold my son.
 That made me feel like a monster.
 The psychologist in the ER listened to the thoughts I was having and the fact that I was having them several times a day, and told me that I had postpartum psychosis.